picosh/tunkit/README.md

 want to require them to create a completely separate auth mechanism for website access.

-For example, have you ever wished you could use docker using just an SSH keypair?
+For example, have you ever wished you could use `docker push` and `docker pull` using just an SSH keypair?
 Well now it's possible.

 # Development